mciverza/docker-acroread/README.md

 # Adobe Acrobat (acroread)

+WORK IN PROGRESS, to convert this to an LXD container and then to an AppImage (see AppImage.org)

+Forked from chrisdaish/docker-acroread

+First edit 2016/12/14

 Unofficial build of Adobe Acrobat 9.5.5 running within a docker container and rendered by the local X Server.